As delivered from Aston Martin in July 1952

 The car had 20+ shock absorbers by 1954.

-Several clutches were also fitted along with several decokes, several engines, one rear axle with a 4.1:1 ratio, Weber carbs, twin exhaust all by 1956.
+Several clutches were also fitted along with several decokes, several engine rebuilds, one rear axle with a 4.1:1 ratio, triple Weber carbs fitted on an engine direct from the racing department which was essentially a DB3 or an early DB3S engine & a twin exhaust system, all by 1956, this is from the car's service records, fitted under Alex McMillan's ownership.

 Its third owner was Futura Rubber Co of Stalybridge Cheshire which was owned by a ‘soon to be’ successful privateer racing driver (William) Alex McMillan, AMOC Member No. 843 & (we presume) his brother, Ernie.

-Alex bought the car in 1953 or very early in 1954, he raced MYT at least 7 times - a race at an unknown circuit in January 1954, at a BARC Members Day at Goodwood in March 1954 in which he finished 4th on handicap, twice at AMOC Snetterton in April 1954, twice at Oulton in 1956 & once again at Oulton in 1959.
+Alex bought the car in 1953 or very early in 1954, he raced MYT at least 7 times - a race at an unknown circuit in January 1954, at the 7th ?
+BARC Members Meeting at Goodwood in March 1954 in which he finished 4th on handicap, photo below.

 Its fourth owner in around 1959 was a Mr N.Morrison of Dunstan Lane, Burton in Cheshire.